4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Create NFTs for your group's users quickly and easily, using only command messages
+Create NFTs for your group's users quickly and easily, using only command messages

 ---